 Bridging the gap

-Differentiate a bid in a competitive process by eliminating the requirement for sellers to stand behind onerous indemnification provisions or to set monies aside in escrow.
+Differentiate a bid in a competitive process by eliminating the requirement for sellers to stand behind onerous indemnification provisions or to set money aside in escrow.

-R&W Insurance protects a buyer against unknown loss arising from a misrepresentation or a breach of warranty.
+R&W insurance protects buyers against unknown loss arising from misrepresentations or breaches of warranty.

-We undertake a detailed analysis of the financial, legal and tax diligence reports - flagging identified risks which may be excluded from the policy to deal teams.
-This allows these risks to be factored into the underlying deal negotiation.
+We undertake a detailed analysis of the financial, legal and tax diligence reports - flagging to deal teams identified risks which may be excluded from the policy.
+In turn, allowing these risks to be factored into the underlying deal negotiation.

 R&W insurance benefits all parties to a transaction, some of the benefits include: